-Compared to the rest of the Virginia Beach market, the Great Neck submarket has lower rates, so you should have no trouble finding a great deal in this undervalued region.
+Compared to the rest of the Virginia Beach market, the Great Neck region has higher rates, and you'll have to negotiate above asking rent to be in this hot submarket.

-In the last 90 days, 8 listings have been posted online, which means new availabilities might be leasing quickly.
-You'll want to be prepared to tour spaces as quick as possible.
-There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.
+In the last 90 days, 8 listings have been listed, which means office spaces are probably leasing quickly.
+You'll want to be prepared to make an offer immediately.
+About 13% of the office spaces in the Great Neck are subleases, so you might be able to snag a great spot on a short term.
+There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-The standard measurement for office space in this area is around 1,510 sqft.
-Most buildings in this region are approximately 2 floors.
-Most buildings in this region were built in 1985 and are Class A.
+The standard measurement for office space in this area is around 1,400 sqft.
+Most buildings in this area are close to 2 floors.
+Most buildings in this region were built in 1999 and are Class A.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Finance and insurance are the dominant industries in this market.
-Most of the occupants of Great Neck work from home.
+Finance and insurance are the dominant industries in this region.
+Most of the folk of Great Neck work from home.
 Commuting between 30 and 45 minutes a day is the norm for those who opt to reside in this part of town.